 ICC-ES Acceptance Criteria AC212 is the basis of recognition for the DensElement Barrier System to be used as a water-resistive barrier.
-Meeting acceptance criteria AC212 means that the DensElement® Barrier System, without an additional WRB product applied on top of it, performs as well as liquid WRBs applied over sheathing.
-The DensElement Barrier System also qualifies as a continuous air barrier according to the Air Barrier Association of America and as prescribed in the IECC Section C 402 on building envelope requirements, as related to air leakage, for both materials and assemblies (provided that the joints, fasteners, openings, penetrations, and material transitions are sealed with a GP-approved fluid-applied flashing).13
+Meeting acceptance criteria AC212 means that the DensElement[®] Barrier System, without an additional WRB product applied on top of it, performs as well as liquid WRBs applied over sheathing.
+The DensElement Barrier System also qualifies as a continuous air barrier according to the Air Barrier Association of America and as prescribed in the IECC Section C 402 on building envelope requirements, as related to air leakage, for both materials and assemblies (provided that the joints, fasteners, openings, penetrations, and material transitions are sealed with DensDefy® Liquid Flashing.13